Business First Bancshares, Inc. Announces First Quarter 2023 Earnings Release Date and Conference Call

-/EIN News/ -- BATON ROUGE, La., April 10, 2023 (GLOBE NEWSWIRE) -- Business First Bancshares, Inc. (NASDAQ: BFST) (Business First), the parent company of b1BANK, today announced that it is scheduled to release first quarter 2023 earnings after market close on Thursday, April 27, 2023.
+BATON ROUGE, La., April 10, 2023 (GLOBE NEWSWIRE) -- Business First Bancshares, Inc. BFST (Business First), the parent company of b1BANK, today announced that it is scheduled to release first quarter 2023 earnings after market close on Thursday, April 27, 2023.
 Executive management will host a conference call and webcast to discuss results on the same day (Thursday, April 27, 2023) at 4:30 p.m.
 CDT.

 Interested parties may attend the call by dialing toll-free 1-800-715-9871 (North America only), conference ID 8276536, or asking for the Business First Bancshares conference call.